 7.Are qualifications for a radio operator required to use an earth station?

 A radio operator is required to establish and operate a radio station.
-A radio operator who operates an earth station, in the case of an earth station of 500W, shall be a First-Class Technical Radio Operator for On-the-Ground Service, Second-Class Technical Radio Operator for On-the-Ground Service, or On-the-Ground Service I-Category Special Radio Operator, and a radio operator shall be exclusively secured by a licensee, or a contract, etc. However, for the radio equipment of a radio station that is controlled by a radio operator of other radio stations such as a VSAT earth station may be operated even by a person who is not an authorized radio operator.
+A radio operator who operates an earth station, in the case of an earth station of 500W that performs mltiplex communication, shall be a First-Class Technical Radio Operator for On-the-Ground Service, Second-Class Technical Radio Operator for On-the-Ground Service, or On-the-Ground Service I-Category Special Radio Operator, and a radio operator shall be exclusively secured by a licensee, or a contract, etc. However, for the radio equipment of a radio station that is controlled by a radio operator of other radio stations such as a VSAT earth station may be operated even by a person who is not an authorized radio operator.

 The amount to be paid to the Government in order to establish and operate (maintain) a radio station are as follows.
 For further detailed information, refer to the "Procedures to Establish a Radio Station" in the Radio Use website.

 - Fee of Procedures for a Radio Station (Application Fee)